 New course proposals do not duplicate already existing courses.

-Changes do not affect other courses or programs, e.g., a course being discontinued may be a pre-requisite for another course or may be a course that is used by another school/college/program;
+Changes do not affect other courses or programs, e.g., a course being discontinued may be a pre-requisite for another course or may be a course that is used by another school/college/program (assistant deans who are the advising leads may provide guidance here);

 All aspects of the proposal are clearly communicated so the intent of the proposal can be easily understood by those outside the initiating unit; and

-All references in the proposal to other courses or programs accurately reflect current, active courses and programs.

-Course descriptions on proposal documents will be used as catalog copy and, whether new or revised, must be clear and catalog ready.

-A course being proposed as meeting a general education requirement must be approved by the General Education Council.
-A signature is required.
+f.
+All references in the proposal to other courses or programs accurately reflect current, active courses and programs.3.
+Course descriptions on proposal documents will be used as catalog copy and, whether new or revised, must be clear and catalog-ready.
+4. A course being proposed as meeting a General Education requirement or a Graduation Requirement must be approved by the General Education Council (GEC).
+A signature is required and other documentation as required by GEC.

-Proposals must be approved in accordance with the school’s/college’s governance process and ample time should be allowed for faculty review and approval.
+5. Proposals must be approved in accordance with the school’s/college’s governance process and ample time should be allowed for faculty review and approval.